Valle de Guadalupe: What Are You Waiting For? (updated 4/2018)

 April / May : Spring is lovely because the weather is still cool but the sun is mostly shining in the valley and it is not yet overrun with large tour buses and masses of tourists.
 In late April each year, the Festival de Las Conchas y El Vino Nuevo introduces the celebration of shell fish & new wines.

-- Best Days to Go: Wednesday, Thursday & Friday are my favorite days to go.
-For some reason, Tuesday is a day that MANY of the wineries close.
+Best Days to Go: Wednesday, Thursday & Friday are my favorite days to go.
+For some reason, Tuesday is a day that MANY of the wineries and restaurants close.
 Sunday/Monday returns can produce annoyingly long border wait times with the thousands of returning Americans.
-I love weekday trips that bring me back across the border before 8PM.
+I love weekday trips that bring me back across the border before 8PM for the lowest wait times.

-The biggest benefit for my frequent trips across the US Mexican border is that the Passport Card allows me to use the READY LANE to cross back over the border.
-The Ready Lane cuts your border time wait. https://passportinfo.com/passport-card/
+The Passport Card allows visitors to use the READY LANE to cross back over the border.
+The Ready Lane cuts border time wait. https://passportinfo.com/passport-card/

-SENTRI: If you have a SENTRI CARD and you are traveling in a pre-approved car, your wait time can be 3 – 20 minutes.
+SENTRI/Global Entry: If you have a SENTRI or GLOBAL ENTRY CARD and you are traveling in a pre-approved car, your wait time can be 3 – 20 minutes.
 I have only ever waited 20 minutes on a weekend mid-day to evening crossing.
 There IS a special lane for SENTRI cars but EVERYONE in the car must have either a SENTRI card or GLOBAL ENTRY card to cross this way OTHERWISE the approved driver risks LOSING their SENTRI card altogether.
+The process includes an application fee of approximately $100, an extensive application with background check, and an in-person interview at the U.S. immigration office.
+The process can take up to a few months if the system is back-logged.

 SENTRI LANE – Watch this video to see how to get to the SENTRI lane via Padre Kino.